TIERS/tiers-lidars-dataset-enhanced/README.md

 ## Updates

-2022.03.01   Initial dataset upload
+2022.09.20   Initial dataset upload \
+2022.09.20   Update rosbag links

 ## 1. LICENSE

 This work is licensed under the MIT license and is provided for academic purpose.
-Please contact us at qingqli@utu.fi for further information.
+Please contact us at sier.s.ha@utu.fi or qingqli@utu.fi for further information.

 ## 2. SENSOR SETUP